Paul-Jaulin/Rag-project/README.md

 # Document RAG System with Dynamic Model Selection

 This project showcases the integration of various small NLP models from Hugging Face for generating responses from text extracted from PDF documents using a Gradio interface for easy interaction.
 Users can select different models and documents to generate context-specific responses.
+You can find in the `flagged` folder examples of inferences using Google Premium llms (textembedding-gecko@001 and gemini-1.5-pro-preview-0409).

 ## Project Structure